-Derivatives products can create for the Authority a continuing exposure to the creditworthiness of financial institutions that serve as the Authority's counterparties on Derivatives transactions.
+Derivatives products expose the Authority to credit risk of the counterparty or its guarantor during the term of the contract.
 To protect the MBTA's interests in the event of a counterparty credit problem, the Authority will adhere to the following standards:

 - (i) Use of highly-rated counterparties: Standards of creditworthiness, as measured by credit ratings, will determine eligible counterparties.
 Differing standards may be employed depending on the term, size, and interest-rate sensitivity of a transaction, types of counterparties and potential for impact on the Authority's credit ratings.
-In cases where the counterparty's obligations are rated based on a guarantee or specialized structure to achieve the required credit rating, the Authority shall thoroughly investigate the nature and legal structure of the guarantee or structure in order to determine that it fully meets the Authority's requirements. - (ii) Collateralization on downgrade: If a counterparty's credit rating is downgraded below agreed-upon levels, the Authority shall generally require that its exposure to the counterparty be collateralized; and - Downgrade Notice: The Authority should require that its Derivatives counterparties notify the Authority in the event of a credit ratings downgrade.
+In cases where the counterparty's obligations are rated based on a guarantee or specialized structure to achieve the required credit rating, the Authority shall thoroughly investigate the nature and legal structure of the guarantee or structure in order to determine that it fully meets the Authority's requirements. - (ii) Collateralization on downgrade: If a counterparty's credit rating is downgraded below agreed-upon levels, the Authority shall generally require that its exposure to the counterparty be collateralized; and - (iii) Downgrade Notice: The Authority should require that its Derivatives counterparties notify the Authority in the event of a credit ratings downgrade.
 The Authority or a Derivatives advisor should independently monitor all ratings agency actions with respect to its counterparties.